 The average cost of a breach has risen by 12.7% in recent years.
 Alarmingly, 60% of small businesses shut down within six months of a hack, unable to recover like their larger counterparts.

 Beyond financial damage, businesses have a duty to protect customers' personal information.
-Trust is crucial for maintaining a strong market position.

-How To Secure Your Emails
+How to Secure Your Emails

 Effective cybersecurity strategies should encompass both prevention and response measures.